Andrea-Schulz/project23SF/writeup.md

 ### Evaluation

-#### 1. Tracking Steps

-Write a short recap of the four tracking steps and what you implemented there (filter, track management, association, camera fusion).

-* Which results did you achieve?
-* Which part of the project was most difficult for you to complete, and why?

-#### 2. Comparison
+#### Implementation

+During implementation, debugging was the most time-consuming part.
+Careful consideration had to be paid to the coordinate transformations between sensor and vehicle space.
+Implementing the sensor fusion system step-by-step helped to to identify error sources.

+The course exercises however made me feel well-prepared for implementing the overall approach.

-Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?
+#### Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?

-#### 3. Challenges
+Fusing the detection results from different sensors, each with their own strength, leads to a more robust and reliable object detection.

+Vehicles might not be detected by the camera at all due to occlusions or adverse light conditions, whereas there might be false positives in the lidar measurements due to high reflectivity of an object in the environment.

+For self-driving car applications, this improved robustness is an absolute must in order to achieve a high enough object detection performance to fulfill safety regulations and perform correctly in many different situations.

-Which challenges will a sensor fusion system face in real-life scenarios?
+#### Which challenges will a sensor fusion system face in real-life scenarios?

-Did you see any of these challenges in the project?
+In real world scenarios, the behaviour of dynamic objects is very complex to model.
+We chose a rather general motion model here, which might be oversimplified for some use cases (urban environment vs. highway).

+Furthermore, we only applied our algorithm to the detection of vehicles.
+Other dynamic objects such as bycicles or pedestrians might require more complex motion models and parameterization for the SDC to react accordingly (e.g. not to perform an emergency braking for a pedestrian standing at a red light, but performing one for the child that suddenly steps on the road)

-#### 4. Improvements
+#### Improvements

-Can you think of ways to improve your tracking results in the future?
+As outlined in the course, there are multiple approaches to improve the sensor fusion approach.

+In our sensor fusion system, we chose a simple SNN approach for our track association module.
+This approach does not yield the global optimum of associations between measurements and tracks and enforces a hard decision in ambiguous situations.
+More sophisticated algorithms mentioned in the course, such as GNN and PDA, could lead to improvements here.

+A nonlinear motion model which takes into account the restrictions of motion imposed on a vehicle (no sideways motion, road-wheel contact etc.), could yield better results in filtering and tracking.

+Within the EKF itself, the choice of parameters such as process and measurement noise covariances **Q** and **R** could be refined, e.g. by conducting test drives or by using our results from the midterm project.
+Additionally, the time step **dt** could be chosen smaller, thus reducing the deviation between the prediction and measurements even for an inaccurate motion model.

+In general, the object detection algorithm could be optimized as well, which would relieve the sensor fusion system from handling to many false positive detections.